engine3d-dev/TheAtlasEngine/README.md

 # engine3d
-Multipurpose engine for developing games, animations, simulations.
-In it's early stages of development, currently.
+Open-source game engine to be used for developing games and working on cool projects.

 ## Prerequisites
 To learn more about how to install the prerequisites before building engine3d go to the website `getting started` tab